pluumenbrownie/heatzone/README.md

 discussion for this:
 https://askubuntu.com/questions/62858/turn-off-monitor-using-command-line

+# Thanks and acknowledgements
+Thanks to my dad for providing and walking me through the arduino source code and helping me with the home networking.
+Additional thanks go out to the assistants of the programmeren minor and the creators of the modules used for this project.
-Also, this project uses PySerial to communicate with the arduino: https://pyserial.readthedocs.io/en/latest/examples.html
+This project uses PySerial to communicate with the arduino: https://pyserial.readthedocs.io/en/latest/examples.html